-There have been no transactions with key management personnel during the year, other than those disclosed elsewhere in these financial statements in respect of transactions with Intertrust Management Limited.
+There have been no transactions with key management personnel during the year, other than those disclosed elsewhere in these financial statements in respect of transactions with CSC Management Services (UK) Limited (formerly Intertrust Management Limited).

-19. CAPITAL MANAGEMENT AND FINANCIAL RESOURCES
+16. CAPITAL MANAGEMENT AND FINANCIAL RESOURCES

 Santander UK plc adopts a centralised capital management approach, based on an assessment of both regulatory requirements and the economic capital impacts of businesses in the Santander UK group.
-Disclosures relating to the Company's capital management can be found in the Santander UK Annual Report and Financial Statements.

-Capital held by the Company and managed centrally as part of Santander UK plc, comprises share capital and reserves which can be found in the Balance Sheet on page 13.
+Capital held by the Company and managed centrally as part of Santander UK plc, comprises share capital and reserves which can be found in the Balance Sheet on page 14.
 The Company's capital is not externally regulated.